-The Faculty of Arts and Sciences includes both Harvard College and the Graduate School of Arts and Sciences.
+The Faculty of Arts and Sciences includes Harvard College, the Graduate School of Arts and Sciences, and the School of Engineering and Applied Sciences.
 As with each of the nine faculties of the University, the chief administrative officer of the FAS is its Dean.
-The Dean oversees both financial and academic planning for the Faculty as well as its many libraries, museums, laboratories, and centers.
-The Dean is advised by an eighteen-member Faculty Council elected by and from the officers of the FAS.
+The Dean oversees both financial and academic planning for the Faculty as well as its many libraries, museums, laboratories, and centers.\ The Dean is advised by an eighteen-member Faculty Council elected by and from the officers of the FAS.

-Two distinguishing features of Harvard College that involve the direct participation of faculty members are the House System and the Core Curriculum.
+Two distinguishing features of Harvard College that involve the direct participation of faculty members are the House System, the Core Curriculum, and the Freshman Seminar Program.